aandrew-me/ytDownloader/README.md

 Linux has several options available - AppImage, deb and flatpak.

 **AppImage** is supported on most Linux distros and has Auto-Update support.
+So it is recommended.
 It just needs to be executed after downloading.
 See more about [AppImages here](https://appimage.org/).

 For Debian based distros like Ubuntu .deb file is available.
 Download and run -